 -funroll-all-loops

 Unroll all loops, even if their number of iterations is uncertain when the loop is entered.
-This usually makes programs run more slowly. '-funroll-all-loops' implies the same options as '-funroll-loops', dency chains, thus improving efficiency of the scheduling passes (for best results, '-fweb' should be used as well).
+This usually makes programs run more slowly. '-funroll-all-loops' implies the same options as '-funroll-loops',

 -fsplit-ivs-in-unroller